stekovaya-org/TemplateForObratnaya/README.md

 # Template
-This is template for Stekovaya.
+This is template for Obratnaya.

 ## Usage
 ```